superguaricho/foxdot-mode/README.md

     Ctrl+c Ctrl+a (foxdot-clear-foxdot).
 Clear the foxdot interpreter screen.
     Ctrl+c Ctrl+u (foxdot-hush).
 Mute foxdot sending "Clock.clear()" command to the interpreter.

-You can start foxdot interpreter with:
+You can start SuperCollider and foxdot interpreter with:

-    Ctrl+c s (foxdot-start-foxdot)
+    Ctrl+c Ctrl+s (foxdot-super-foxdot)

 To quit foxdot: Alt+x kill-foxdot ENTER, or: